La Perouse Circuit Walk to Cape Banks

 Jennifer Street Boardwalk

-The Jennifer Street Boardwalk is an elevated walking path through a section with endangered plants and trees that were once flourishing in the Sydney coastal areas.
+The Jennifer Street Boardwalk is an elevated walking path through a section with endangered plants and trees that once flourished in the Sydney coastal areas.

 It’s only 350 metres long, but it’s an interesting little detour.
 Note that the boardwalk is wheel-friendly and can also be accessed from Jennifer Street in Little Bay.